ApplicationCraft/applicationcraft.com/source/developers/documentation/ac-mobile-build-phonegap/ac-mobile-build/build-error-messages.html.markdown

 ## Other Build Errors

 If you get any other errors, then you should contact [support@applicationcraft.com](mailto:support@applicationcraft.com) .
 We will probably need to take a look behind the scenes and sort it out.
-Please note that Android builds, the App ID cannot start with digits and the build will fail. ie com.whatever.SOMETEXT344343344343 is allowed, but com.whatever.423443943943389 is not.
+Please note that for Android builds, the App ID cannot start with digits and the build will fail. ie com.whatever.SOMETEXT344343344343 is allowed, but com.whatever.423443943943389 is not.